enchant97/note-mark/site/content/docs/setup/configuration.md

 ---
 title: 02 - Configuration
 ---
-Configuration of the backend is done through environment variables.
+Configuration of the Note Mark is done through environment variables.
 See the below options:

 | Key              | Description                               | Default   | Docker Default
 |:---------------- |:----------------------------------------- |:----------|:--------------- |